Pricing & Services

 *Please note that the initial consultation fee will be deducted from the total cost of the prosthesis manufacture if you choose to go ahead.

 During your initial consultation, John Pacey Lowrie artificial eye clinic specialist will examine the condition of your socket and your current prosthesis (if you have one).
 This will help us determine whether or not you require any surgical intervention prior to the prosthesis being made.
 If this is the case, we will put you in contact with surgeons who will help you.

 The prosthesis we will make you will be state-of-the-art and will look as close to your human eye as we can possibly achieve.
 However, it will never be an exact replica or a perfect replacement for a human eye and it is important to understand this.

 If you have any questions at all please contact us via the contact page or call us on 01159-501-123.

-After this, we start work on the shaping and the moulding of a temporary wax mould.
-We will need to test this mould in your socket to ensure the perfect fit - your description of how this wax mould feels in your socket will help determine the final shape.
+After this, we start work on the shaping of a wax eye.
+This is used to achieve the shape of your prosthetic eye which will ensure a perfect fit - your description of how the wax feels in your socket will help determine the final shape.

-The second day is the longest day (around 2 hours) as this is when the painting of the iris will begin.
-We will use your human eye as a colour reference to ensure we include all those splashes of colour and little flecks that make your eye unique to you.
+The second appointment lasts about 2 hours and this is when the painting of the iris will be enhanced.
+We will refer to your human eye as a colour reference to ensure we include all those splashes of colour and little flecks that make your eye unique to you.
 This is the reason we need you with us for the whole of the 2 hour appointment.
 We will continue working on your prosthesis and process it overnight, ready for you to collect in appointment three.

-This traditional way of approaching ocular prostheses has been used for decades and is still popular today.
+This traditional way of approaching ocular prostheses has been used for centuries and is still popular today.